Register here: https://FilmedInMapleRidge.eventbrite.ca

-The 2021 edition of the Seniors Resource Directory for Maple Ridge, Pitt Meadows, and Katzie First Nation is now available in print and online.
+The 2022-2023 edition of the Seniors Resource Directory for Maple Ridge, Pitt Meadows, and Katzie First Nation is now available in print and online.
 You can access the electronic-edition here .
-View the Directory online or download a pdf copy by clicking the small download arrow in the upper left hand corner of the document.
+View the Directory online or download a pdf copy by clicking the small download arrow in the upper left-hand corner of the document.

 Print copies of the Directory will be available after October 5 at the Seniors Centre in Pitt Meadows or in Maple Ridge, and the Libraries, Recreation Centres and City Halls in both communities.

-Seniors Network meetings are currently being held virtually on Zoom.
-Our meetings are open to everyone and older adult residents of Maple Ridge, Pitt Meadows, and Katzie First Nation are particularly encouraged to participate.
+Seniors Network meetings are open to everyone and older adult residents of Maple Ridge, Pitt Meadows, and Katzie First Nation are particularly encouraged to participate.

 Senior Citizens’ Repair Service serves the lower mainland and is now available in Maple Ridge and Pitt Meadows!
 This valuable service was originally established in 1980 by volunteer seniors through funding from a New Horizons for Seniors federal government grant.
 Volunteers are often the catalyst for many community ventures.
 The Senior Citizens’ Repair Service is sponsored by the Plumbers and Pipefitters Union Local 170 and run entirely by volunteer seniors.